-2.3.7.1 Grapevines planted in the ground
+2.3.7.2 Grapevines planted in the ground

 In a row of grapevines in which every plant consists of the same cultivar/rootstock combination, the grapevines at both ends of the row must be labelled to identify the cultivar/rootstock combination of that row.
 When more than one combination is planted in a row, each cultivar/rootstock combination must be clearly labelled within the row.
+Additionally, the tag/label must clearly identify what Generation level it is, and location (i.e., blocks/rows/vines).

-2.3.7.2 Grapevines in pots or pot-in-pot systems (containerized material)
+2.3.7.3 Grapevines in pots or pot-in-pot systems (containerized material)

-Each potted grapevine or container must be clearly identified to reflect its certified status and the cultivar/rootstock combination.
-A typical weather-resistant label attached directly to the grapevine and bearing that information is recommended however any weather-resistant identification method (stickers, paint, pot colour, rubber tape, etc) approved by CGCN-RCCV may be used.
-If another identification method other than labels is used then the facility's records must include the required information and link it to the chosen identification method.
+Each potted grapevine or container must be clearly identified to reflect its "Certified Plus" status, Generation level, and the cultivar/rootstock combination.
+A typical weather-resistant label attached directly to the grapevine and bearing that information is recommended however any weather-resistant identification method (stickers, paint, pot colour, rubber tape, etc.) approved by CGCN-RCCV may be used.
+If another identification method other than labels is used, then the facility's records must include the required information and link it to the chosen identification method.

-2.3.7.3 Harvested stock
+2.3.7.4 Harvested stock